attack-community/website/event.md

 # Contact

-If you want to get in touch with us, you can reach us via email info@circl.lu or contact@freddydezeure.eu.
+If you want to get in touch with us, you can reach us via email contact@freddydezeure.eu and info@circl.lu.